Season New Cast Iron Gas Grill Grates: 5 Steps

 Maintaining Your Seasoned Grates for Lasting Performance

-After each use, once the grill has cooled slightly but is still warm, use a stiff grill brush or scraper to remove any stuck-on food particles or debris.
-Avoid using harsh metal brushes that could strip the seasoning.
+After each use, once the grill has cooled slightly but is still warm, use a stiff grill brush or scraper to remove stuck-on food particles or debris.
+Avoid harsh metal brushes that could strip the seasoning.
 Once cleaned, apply a very light coat of high smoke point oil to the grates using a paper towel.
 This replenishes any seasoning that might have worn off during cooking and protects against moisture while the grill is stored.

 Common Mistakes to Avoid